dhaneshsivasamy07/hackthebox/writeups/blackfield.md

 - Obtain the `asrep` token for the `support` user
 - Crack the asrep token, obtained password: `#00^BlackKnight`
 - Enumerate `rpc` with `rpcclinet`
-- Checking for `Kerberos-pre-auth` enabled for the newly enabled users
+- Checking for `Kerberos-pre-auth` disabled for the newly enabled users
 - Running bloodhound to obtain information
 - Mark the `support` user as `owned`
 - Mark the users `svc_backup` and `audit2020` as `high valuable`